EinsTools/EinsTools.Utilities.ConfigParser/README.md

 "file=" will reference a value from a file.
 The value behind the prefix will be interpreted as a reference to another value in the configuration file, which should hold the file name.

+❗ You cannot specify a file name in the "file=" directive directly.
+You have to reference another value that holds the file name.

 Whitespace between the prefix and the reference will be ignored.
 So `$(env = PATH)` will work as well as `$(env=PATH)`.